Probate Q&A Series

 • Serve notice correctly under N.C.
 Gen. Stat. § 28A-6-2 (link).

-• Prepare and file a proposed order and an affidavit of service.
+• Prepare and file a proposed order and an affidavit or other proof of service.

-• Allow the statutory notice period to expire without objection.
+• Allow the applicable notice period to expire without objection.

-By confirming service, collecting waivers, and submitting your proposed order with affidavits, you can often avoid an extra hearing and move your probate case forward.
+By confirming service, collecting waivers, and submitting your proposed order with affidavits, you may in some cases avoid an extra hearing and move your probate case forward.

 Contact Pierce Law Group